-Fraud when Client an Organization
+Dishonesty, Fraud when Client an Organization

-3.2-8 A lawyer who is employed or retained by an organization to act in a matter in which the lawyer knows that the organization has acted, is acting or intends to act fraudulently, criminally, or illegally, must do the following, in addition to his or her obligations under rule 3.2-7:
+3.2-8 A lawyer who is employed or retained by an organization to act in a matter in which the lawyer knows that the organization has acted, is acting or intends to act fraudulently, criminally, or illegally, must do the following, in addition to their obligations under rule 3.2-7:

 advise the person from whom the lawyer takes instructions and, where appropriate, the chief legal officer, or both the chief legal officer and the chief executive officer, that the proposed conduct is, was or would be fraudulent, criminal, or illegal and should be stopped;

-if necessary because the person from whom the lawyer takes instructions, refuses to cause the proposed conduct to be stopped, advise progressively the next highest persons or groups, including ultimately, the board of directors, the board of trustees, or the appropriate committee of the board, that the proposed conduct was, is or would be, fraudulent, criminal, or illegal and should be stopped; and
+if necessary because the person from whom the lawyer takes instructions, the chief legal officer or the chief executive officer refuses to cause the proposed conduct to be stopped, advise progressively the next highest persons or groups, including ultimately, the board of directors, the board of trustees, or the appropriate committee of the board, that the proposed conduct was, is or would be, fraudulent, criminal, or illegal and should be stopped; and

+(c) if the organization, despite the lawyer’s advice, continues with or intends to pursue the proposed wrongful conduct, withdraw from acting in the matter in accordance with the rules in section 3.7.

 Commentary

 [1] The past, present, or proposed misconduct of an organization may have harmful and serious consequences, not only for the organization and its constituency, but also for the public who rely on organizations to provide a variety of goods and services.
 In particular, the misconduct of publicly traded commercial and financial corporations may have serious consequences for the public at large.
-This rule addresses some of the professional responsibilities of a lawyer acting for an organization, including a corporation, when he or she learns that the organization has acted, is acting, or proposes to act in a way that is fraudulent, criminal or illegal.
+This rule addresses some of the professional responsibilities of a lawyer acting for an organization, including a corporation, when they learn that the organization has acted, is acting, or proposes to act in a way that is fraudulent, criminal or illegal.
 In addition to these rules, the lawyer may need to consider, for example, the rules and commentary about confidentiality (section 3.3).

 [2] This rule speaks of conduct that is fraudulent, criminal or illegal.
+Such conduct includes acts of omission.

 [3] Such conduct includes acts of omission.
 Indeed, often it is the omissions of an organization, such as failing to make required disclosure or to correct inaccurate disclosures that constitute the wrongful conduct to which these rules relate.
 Conduct likely to result in substantial harm to the organization, as opposed to genuinely trivial misconduct by an organization, invokes these rules.

-[4] In considering his or her responsibilities under this section, a lawyer should consider whether it is feasible and appropriate to give any advice in writing.
+[4] In considering their responsibilities under this section, a lawyer should consider whether it is feasible and appropriate to give any advice in writing.

-[5 If the wrongful conduct is not abandoned or stopped, the lawyer must report the matter “up the ladder” of responsibility within the organization until the matter is dealt with appropriately.
+[5] A lawyer acting for an organization who learns that the organization has acted, is acting, or intends to act in a wrongful manner, may advise the chief executive officer and must advise the chief legal officer of the misconduct.
+If the wrongful conduct is not abandoned or stopped, the lawyer must report the matter “up the ladder” of responsibility within the organization until the matter is dealt with appropriately.
 If the organization, despite the lawyer’s advice, continues with the wrongful conduct, the lawyer must withdraw from acting in the particular matter where required by Rule 3.7-7.
+In some but not all cases, withdrawal means resigning from his or her position or relationship with the organization and not simply withdrawing from acting in the particular matter.